China or bust: Wayne Rooney's career dilemma

 Despite no longer being an automatic starter in the team, the 31-year-old said he was going to help the club "fight for success."

-Sunday could provide Rooney with an immediate opportunity to fulfill that aim when United face Southampton in the League Cup final at Wembley.
+On Sunday, he was not given an opportunity to fulfill those aims.
+As club captain, Rooney was the first player to hoist the League Cup aloft after United beat Southampton in the Wembley final, but he did not contribute on the pitch -- remaining on the substitutes' bench throughout the match.

-However, with just 18 months remaining on his contract, question marks over Rooney's long-term future at Old Trafford remain and, in the summer, the China conundrum could dominate once again if he continues to play a peripheral role under manager Jose Mourinho.
+With just 18 months remaining on his contract, question marks over Rooney's long-term future at Old Trafford remain and, in the summer, the China conundrum could dominate once again if he continues to play a peripheral role under manager Jose Mourinho.

 Rooney needs to play regularly if he is to captain his country at next year's World Cup.
-And if he is no longer first choice at United -- where could he go and who could afford him?
+If he is no longer first choice at United -- where could he go and who could afford him?

 'You want more and more'